boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/view-data.md

 ![View data option](/static/assets/visualizing-data/working-with-widgets/images/viewdataoptionindesigner.png)

-The selected widget will get a new menu for view data along with the export menu as shown in the following image.
+The selected widget will have a new menu for viewing data, along with the export menu, as shown in the following image.

 ![View data menu](/static/assets/visualizing-data/working-with-widgets/images/viewdataoptionincontrolmenu.png)

 ## View data

-By default, the column values which is configured with the widget are displayed in view data.
-The **select column** button can be seen on the top right of the dialog.
+By default, the column values configured with the widget are displayed in view data.
+The **Select Column** button can be seen at the top right of the dialog.

 ![View data widget column](/static/assets/visualizing-data/working-with-widgets/images/viewdatadefaultcolumns.png)

-When we click the **Select Column** button, a list box containing the list of the columns in the data source that is configured in widgets will be displayed.
+When we click the **Select Column** button, a list box containing the columns in the data source configured in widgets will be displayed.

 ![Select column list box](/static/assets/visualizing-data/working-with-widgets/images/viewdataSelectColumnListBox.png)